Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Introduction

 We present an RL impulse control framework called LICRA, which, to our knowledge, is the first learning framework for impulse control.
-To enable learning optimal impulse control policies in unknown environments, we devise a framework that consists of separate RL components for learning when to act and how to act optimally.
+To enable learning optimal impulse control policies in unknown environments, we devise a framework that consists of separate RL components for learning when to act and, how to act, optimally.
 The resulting framework is a structured two-part learning process which differs from current RL protocols.
-In LICRA, at each time step, the agent firstly makes a decision whether to act or not leading to a binary decision space $\{0,1\}$ (we later show that this is determined by evaluating an easy-to-evaluate criterion which has the value function as its input).
+In LICRA, at each time step, the agent firstly makes a decision whether to act or not leading to a binary decision space $\{0,1\}$.
 The second decision part determines the best action to take.
 This generates a subdivision of the state space into two regions; one in which the agent performs actions and another in which it does not act at all.
-This is extremely useful since the agent quickly determines the set of states to \textit{not take} actions while performing actions only at the subset of states where actions are to be executed.
+We show the set of states where the agent ought to act is characterised using an easy-to-evaluate criterion on the value function and, LICRA quickly learns this set within which it then learns which actions are optimal.

-We then establish theory that ensures convergence of LICRA to an optimal policy for such settings.
-To do this, we give a series a results namely:
+We then establish theory that ensures convergence of a Q-learning variant of LICRA to the optimal policy for such settings.
+To do this, we give a series of results namely: